vanhoangkha/Networking-fundamentals/Day66_Ansible_Puppet_Chef.md

 ---

-CHEF
+Chef

-- CHEF is a configuration management tool written in RUBY
+- Chef is a Cấu hình Quản lý tool written in RUBY
-- CHEF is Agent-Based
+- Chef is Agent-Based
     - Specific software must be installed on the managed devices
-    - Not all Cisco devices support a CHEF agent
+    - Not all Cisco devices support a Chef agent
-- CHEF uses a PULL model
+- Chef uses a PULL model
 - The server uses TCP 10002 to send configurations to clients
 - Files use a DSL (Domain-Specific Language) based on Ruby
-- Text files used by CHEF include:
+- Text files used by Chef include:
     - RESOURCES :
         - The “ingredients” in a RECIPE.
-        - Configuration objects managed by CHEF
+        - Cấu hình objects managed by Chef
     - RECIPES :
         - The “recipes” in a COOKBOOK.
         - Outlines the logic and actions of the tasks performed on the resources
     - COOKBOOKS :
         - A set of related RECIPES grouped together
     - RUN-LIST :
-        - An ordered list of RECIPES that are run to bring a device to the desired configuration state
+        - An ordered list of RECIPES that are run to bring a device to the desired Cấu hình state

 ![image](https://github.com/psaumur/CCNA/assets/106411237/eaf5be1b-3635-4806-bb7a-f397ffa1b411)